 ‘Choose a job you love and you will never have to work a day in your life.’
 Confucius

-‘How do I choose a job I love ?
+‘How do I choose a job I love?
 How do I choose a career that’s right for me?’
-These are the questions I get most often.
-The answer is both simple and complex at the same time.
+These are the questions that students ask me most of the time.
+So follow this process to discover your best career.

 What are my likes and dislikes, strengths and weaknesses?

-What makes my heart beat faster or what are the things I really love doing?
+What are the things I really love doing?

-What are my interests?
-What sports do I play and why do I enjoy those?
+What are my interests? why do I enjoy these particular activities?

 What do I excel in effortlessly?
-What are the things that I find challenging and need to put a lot of hard work into?
+And what are those things that I find challenging?

 What do I do when faced with a challenge or a task that seems insurmountable?
 Do I shy away from it or do I move through it with determination?